 Adventist Ministry Minor.
-A minor in Adventist Ministry is available at Affiliation and Extension centers only.
-Eight credits may be selected from appropriate CHMN courses.
+A minor in Adventist Ministry is available at Off-Campus Centers only.
+Credits may be selected from appropriate CHMN courses.

-DMIN: DOCTOR OF MINISTRY
+DOCTOR OF MINISTRY (DMin)

 Skip Bell, Director

 Purpose

 The purpose of the Doctor of Ministry program is to provide structured, rigorous, advanced training in ministry by equipping participants with needed competencies and leadership skills.
 The program engages qualified people in an active learning environment so that they may reach advanced levels of ministry effectiveness.